sangtq13/VimConfig/README.md

 - init.vim is using for nvim configuration
 - settings folder is using for plugin's configuration

-- In order to run the example with debugger, you need to create dSYM while compiling source.+
+- In order to run the example with debugger, you need to create dSYM while compiling source
 ```
 Ex: g++ -g test.cpp -o test
 ```